Calming Your Nerves: A Parent’s Guide to School Residential Trips

 4. Seek Reassurance in Qualifications

 It’s completely understandable to have questions about the safety and professionalism of the trip.
 To ease your mind, check the qualifications and accreditations of the trip provider.
-Look for certifications such as the Council for Learning Outside the Classroom (LOtC), the Adventure Activities Licensing Authority (AALA), or the Institute for Outdoor Learning (IOL).
+Here at our centre in The New Forest, we have certifications such as the Council for Learning Outside the Classroom (LOtC), the Adventure Activities Licensing Authority (AALA), and the Institute for Outdoor Learning (IOL).
 These certifications show that the provider meets high standards of safety and educational quality, giving you peace of mind that your child is in expert hands.

 One of the best ways to feel more comfortable is to know exactly what’s happening.
 Review any information the school provides, such as where your child will be staying, the schedule of activities, and what they need to pack.
 You might also find it helpful to research the area or explore the trip provider’s website to get a better understanding of the experience your child will have.
 The more you know, the more you’ll feel confident and reassured.